Internal Medicine Residency Curriculum Overview

 Our intern call system consists of a block night float system for ward services and a short stretch of nights during the MICU and CVICU rotations.

 Our upper-level call system consists of a night float that covers Sunday through Thursday.
-Upper levels on ward services at Atrium Health Wake Forest Baptist Medical Center cover the Friday and Saturday calls (a total of two overnight calls per resident per ward block).
-Upper levels on ward services at Atrium Health Wake Forest Baptist High Point have a rotating night float system embedded within the rotation.
-In the MICU, call is every fourth or fifth day.
-The CVICU has a night float system where upper levels rotate through short stretches of nights throughout the rotation.
+Upper levels on hematology/oncology and nephrology ward services at Atrium Health Wake Forest Baptist Medical Center cover the Friday and Saturday calls (a total of two overnight calls per resident per ward block).
+Upper levels on ward services at High Point have a rotating night float system embedded within the rotation.
+The MICU and CVICU have a night float system where residents rotate through short stretches of nights throughout the rotation.

 Conferences and Didactics